Tap above to jump to different sections of this tour

 Amsterdam to Bruges in 11 Days

 When 8 days is simply not enough, and many say it is not, this extraordinary 11-day adventure blends cycling and boating as you explore the enchanting landscapes of Holland and Belgium.
-This is a classic route but with the bonus of having a few more days to enjoy the ride...and the beautiful boat!
+This is a classic route with the bonus of having a few more days to enjoy the ride...and the beautiful boat!

-This itinerary is a captivating fusion of both nations, highlighting diverse facets.
+This itinerary is a captivating fusion of both nations, highlighting their diverse facets.
 Explore poignant World War sites, marvel at Holland's remarkable Delta Works, and pay homage to the historic Flanders Fields in Belgium.
 Bookending this experience are two cities, Amsterdam and Bruges, that couldn't be more different, yet are equally captivating.

 Whether your interests lie in history, art, architecture, engineering marvels, or simply the joy of cycling, this tour promises an unforgettable experience.
 Some have called it the trip of a lifetime!